samplchallenges/SAMPL-containers/tutorials/README.md

 >
 > When building your own container, this is where you would add in any command line program files.

-* Please note the commands with tarball files may be downloaded as `.tgz`, `.tar`, or `.tar.gz`, please alter the commands according to the name of the file downloaded.
+* NOTE: Please note the commands with tarball files may be downloaded as `.tgz`, `.tar`, or `.tar.gz`, please alter the commands according to the name of the file downloaded.
 1. Create a directory called "dependencies".
 Upon creating the dependencies directory, your directory structure should look like the code block below.
    * command: `mkdir dependencies`
    ```